I want to use a third-party identity provider (IdP) to configure AWS IAM Identity Center for my Amazon Cognito user pool.

 - In the navigation pane, choose Applications.

-- Copy the URL of the IAM Identity Center SAML metadata file or choose the Download hyperlink.
-You use these resources in later steps to create an IdP in a user pool.
+- Note the URL of the IAM Identity Center SAML metadata file, or choose the Download hyperlink to download the file.

 - Under Application metadata, choose Manually type your metadata values.
-Then, provide the following values.
+Then, enter the following values:

 - Choose Submit.

-- Choose Edit attribute mappings.
-Then, provide the following attributes:
+- Choose Edit attribute mappings, and then enter the following attributes:

-Maps to this string value or user attribute in IAM Identity Center: ${user:subject}
+For Maps to this string value or user attribute in IAM Identity Center, enter ${user:subject}.

-Format: Persistent User attribute in the application: email
+For User attribute in the application, enter email.

-Maps to this string value or user attribute in IAM Identity Center: ${user:email}
+For Maps to this string value or user attribute in IAM Identity Center, enter ${user:email}.

-The mapped attributes are sent to Amazon Cognito when you sign in.
-Make sure that all your user pool's required attributes are mapped here.
-To learn more about attributes available for mapping, see Supported IAM Identity Center attributes.
+Note: IAM Identity Center sends the attribute mappings to Amazon Cognito when you sign in.
+Make sure that you map all your user pool's required attributes.
+For more information about available mapping attributes, see Supported external identity provider attributes.

 Configure IAM Identity Center as a SAML IdP in your user pool